These American birds and dozens more will be renamed, to remove human monikers

 Get ready to say goodbye to a lot of familiar bird names, like Anna's Hummingbird, Gambel's Quail, Lewis's Woodpecker, Bewick's Wren, Bullock's Oriole, and more.

-That's because the American Ornithological Society has vowed to change the English names of species currently named after people, along with any other bird names deemed offensive or exclusionary.
+That's because the American Ornithological Society has vowed to change the English names of all bird species currently named after people, along with any other bird names deemed offensive or exclusionary.

 "Names have power and power can be for the good or it can be for the bad," says Colleen Handel, the society's president and a research wildlife biologist with the U.S. Geological Survey in Alaska.
 "We want these names to be powerful in a really good way."